mbg/wai-saml2/README.md

 The library is estimated to be sufficiently robust for use in a production environment.
 If you wish to implement this middleware, please note the following:

 * You __must__ store IDs of assertions you see.
-If an assertion is successfully validated by this library, you __must__ check that you have not previous seen the assertion ID in order to prevent replay attacks.
+If an assertion is successfully validated by this library, you __must__ check that you have not previously seen the assertion ID in order to prevent replay attacks.

 * You __must not__ expose any errors to a client as that could severely compromise the security of the system as attackers may be able to use the errors to narrow down valid SAML responses.
 You __should__ log and monitor errors though as they may indicate attacks on your system.
 Ensure that log files containing errors from the SAML2 middleware are stored securely.